 Life insurance on the path to FI

 If the plan is early retirement or financial independence, permanent life insurance doesn’t make a lot of sense.
-The premiums are higher, the cash value grows at a caped interest rate and the overall cash value and payout increases with time.
+The premiums are higher, the cash value grows at a capped interest rate and the overall cash value and payout increases with time.
 As you save and invest and plan for FI, your assets and investments are growing, at least up to the point that you no longer require an income.
 Since the whole point to life insurance is to cover your income and any expenses upon your death, once you reach FI this should be redundant and unnecessary.

 One solution is to stack term policies.
 The assumption is that you will need more coverage early on, when you are working and investing for FI.
 As the years go by and you work your way closer to FI, you won’t need as much coverage.